Immunophenotyping – a flow cytometry based method now available to Veteo clients

 In my opinion, the commercial availability of this examination is the pinnacle of my scientific work — because science should serve practice!”

-We invite all veterinarians interested in veterinary oncology who wish to deepen the hemato-oncological diagnosis of their patients to collaborate with us.
+We invite veterinarians with an interest in veterinary oncology who wish to advance their hematologic and oncologic diagnostic capabilities to collaborate with us.

 We are also open to cooperation with research centers.

-Flow cytometry is a commonly used method in laboratory diagnostics.
-Using this technique, which is based on laser light scanning of cells, it is possible to precisely assess the number and morphological characteristics of cells.
-Since the beginning of our operation, we have used the most modern flow cytometers in the veterinary field, providing professional hematology profiling for many animal species.
+Flow cytometry is a method widely used in laboratory diagnostics.
+By detecting laser light scanning a cell suspension, it enables precise assessment of both the number of cells and their morphological characteristics.
+Since the beginning of our activity, we have been using the most advanced veterinary flow cytometers available on the market, offering professional analyses of hematological parameters in many animal species.

-In veterinary medicine, immunophenotyping is used primarily in hemato-oncology.
+Immunophenotyping in veterinary medicine is used primarily in small animal hemato-oncology.

 leukocyte marker